Mpox

 What are the symptoms of mpox infection?

-Common mpox symptoms include a rash, fever, sore throat, headache, muscle aches, back pain, low energy and swollen lymph nodes.
+Common symptoms include a rash, fever, sore throat, headache, muscle aches, back pain, low energy and swollen lymph nodes.

 The rash can appear on any part of the body.
 It starts as spots which turn into ulcers or small blisters filled with fluid.
 The blisters eventually form scabs and fall off.
 Some people may have one or a few blisters, whereas others can have hundreds.

-Symptoms usually clear within a few weeks, however some people can become very sick and experience complications such as skin abscesses following bacterial infection, pneumonia, loss of vision, diarrhoea and vomiting, sepsis, encephalitis, and heart inflammation.
+Symptoms usually clear within a few weeks, however some people can become very sick and experience complications such as skin abscesses following bacterial infection, pneumonia, loss of vision, diarrhoea and vomiting, sepsis, encephalitis and heart inflammation.

 close-up of leg showing visible mpox symptoms